nhsd-exeter/dos-integration/scripts/compare_di_to_dos_scripts/readme.md

 ### **Getting the DI Extract**

-To get the DoS Integration (DI) extract open the terminal and `tx-mfa` into the Prod account then from a suitable directory run the following aws command:
+To get the DoS Integration (DI) extract open the terminal and `assume` into the Prod account then from a suitable directory run the following aws command:

     aws dynamodb scan --table-name [table_name] --index-name gsi_ods_sequence --output json > di_extract.json